vitormesquita/MSession/README.md

 ### It is a simple and easy solution to build a security and modular app with latest apple biometry authentication.

-MSessions uses `Keychain` to authenticate users and `NSKeyedArchiver` to save user's session.
+MSessions uses `Keychain` to authenticate users and save session (Secret Key, User).
 It's really flexible, easy and scalable use into your app.

 ## Requirements